psyntium/Example-Content-Repository/README.md

 #### 1. Fork this repository to your account

-#### 2. Update your LibraryID in owners field from catalog.json file
+#### 2. Update your library ID in owners field from catalog.json file

 Don't have an library?
 Register here: https://developer.ibm.com/edge/caas